Skip to main content

 2. USB / ADB ws://127.0.0.1:3847

-This happens automatically.
+This happens automatically and fails over on network transitions (WiFi↔cellular) within a couple of seconds.
 No manual configuration is needed unless you want to force a specific mode in settings.

 Troubleshooting Connections